-An Enphase microinverter system will include the Enlighten system monitor.
-The Envoy monitor provides state-of-the-art module-level monitoring in 15-minute increments, and sends you system alerts if there is any sign of trouble.
+Enphase microinverter systems include the Envoy system monitor.
+This solar energy monitoring system provides module-level assessments in 15-minute increments and sends system alerts if there is any sign of trouble.

 When deciding how to monitor your solar panel output, you’ll want to look for these features in solar panel monitoring systems.

 Learning about system failures through your electric bill isn’t ideal.
 By the time you see your bill, you may have lost a full month of solar power production.
 You should set up solar monitoring to alert you whenever your system is not performing well, so at the first sign of a problem, you can take care of it immediately to avoid losing power output.